dechristopher/tegola-omt/README.md

 make import-data
 ```

+**NOTE:** If you get an error saying the script `gave up waiting for Postgres` then you may have to
+specify a different IP than localhost in your `.env` and `.osmenv`.
+I believe this is due
+to an inconsistency with docker networking.
+I have yet to investigate it in depth.

 When this finishes, verify the tables are present in your db.
 We can now start the process
 that'll take 95% of the time we're going to spend rolling out our OSM basemaps: the import.